-Four months after our initial gyms reopening survey we ran a follow-up survey that found only 30.98% of gym members had returned to their gym.
+Four months after our initial gyms reopening survey we ran a follow-up survey that found only 30.98% of gym members had returned to their gym to enjoy the benefits of exercising.
 To learn more about the status of gyms currently, we asked 6,812 gym members about the reopening of their gyms.

 - 23.93% of US gym members reported that their gyms have yet to reopen or are permanently closed